 For each zealot that is channelling the spell, all zealots that are alive will gain one stack of Defensive Veil, which reduces their damage taken by 33%.
 This can only be removed by breaking their defiance bars, which interrupts their casting and allows some damage for a brief period, after which the bar returns and must be broken again.
 As there are 5 zealots to start, at least 3 of them must be broken simultaneously in order for any significant damage to be done.

-The common strategy is for each group to use a combination of soft CCs (which do damage over time to the defiance bar) and hard CCs (which do direct defiance bar damage) to break all zealots as quickly and frequently as possible.
+The strategy is to form 5 groups: 1 large zerg and 4 small CC groups.
+Each group should use a combination of soft CCs (which do damage over time to the defiance bar) and hard CCs (which do direct defiance bar damage) to break all zealots as quickly and frequently as possible.
 The zerg will focus DPS on one zealot at a time, starting in the northwest corner and moving clockwise.
 As each zealot is killed, the CC group will join the zerg and move to the next one, as each zealot killed slows the progress of the explosion permanently.
 All 5 zealots must be finished off before the bar empties out to proceed to Phase 3.

 Phase 3: Boss and his pet Pek